The 2019 Dipsea

 Runners from a total of 28 states plus the District of Columbia were entered in the 109th Dipsea and came from as far away as New Hampshire and Florida.
 There were runners entered from five foreign countries (France, England, Switzerland, Australia, and Japan).
 The oldest runner entered was 82-year-old Dipsea Hall of Famer Eve Pell from Mill Valley and the oldest male runners were William Seawell of San Rafael, Alan Weber of Mill Valley, and Norman Pease of Orinda.
-The youngest female entered was 7-year-old Arielle Pomerantz of Mill Valley and the youngest male entered was 7-year-old Mike Moser of Mill Valley.
+The youngest female entered was 7-year-old Arielle Pomerantz of Mill Valley.

-CLICK HERE FOR THE PRELIMINARY 2019 DIPSEA RESULTS IN ORDER OF FINISH
+CLICK HERE FOR THE FINAL 2019 DIPSEA RESULTS IN ORDER OF FINISH

-CLICK HERE FOR THE PRELIMINARY 2019 DIPSEA RESULTS IN ALPHABETICAL ORDER
+CLICK HERE FOR THE FINAL 2019 DIPSEA RESULTS IN ALPHABETICAL ORDER

-CLICK HERE FOR THE PRELIMINARY 2019 DIPSEA RESULTS BY HEAD START GROUP
+CLICK HERE FOR THE FINAL 2019 DIPSEA RESULTS BY HEAD START GROUP